Oyedele-Sg/raiz-web/README.md

-# Cheery Website
+# Raiz Website

-The official repository for the Cheery Website.
+The official repository for the Raiz Website.